officialDejavu/Cryptanalysis-of-Cross-Coupled-Chaotic-Maps-Multi-Image-Encryption-Scheme/README.md

 2. PWLCM Cross-Coupled System Description :

 Encryption/decryption scheme uses two PWLCM in a cross-coupled manner, as shown in Fig. 1.
 The output of PWLCM system-1 is utilized as an input for PWLCM system-2, and the output of PWLCM system-2 is utilized as an input for PWLCM system-1.
-The mathematical expression for the PWLCM system used in Patro’s et al. scheme is described as follows:
+The mathematical expression for the PWLCM system used in the scheme is described as follows:

 σ(n+1) = f(σ(n), a), where: